-Chiu's works are held in private collections, as well as physical and virtual exhibitions at Mount Allison University (2021), SPAO Centre (2021, 2022, 2023), Do It For The Grain (2022, 2023), University of Ottawa (2024), Ottawa Black Arts Kollective (2024), Amashowza (2024), Gallery 115 (2024), St. Laurent Centre (2025) while the list continues to grow.
-She also interviewed for uOttawa's Women and Media course (2022) which was used for teaching purposes for their BFA program's 4000 level courses.
+Chiu's works are held in private collections, as well as physical and virtual exhibitions at Mount Allison University (2021), SPAO Centre (2021, 2022, 2023), Analog Forever Magazine (2022), Do It For The Grain (2022, 2023), University of Ottawa (2024), Urban Art Collective (2024), Amashowza (2024), Gallery 115 (2024), Lomography (2024), St. Laurent Centre (2025), Toronto Outdoor Art Fair and its curated collections (upcoming, 2025), Ottawa Art Gallery (upcoming, 2025) and Wall Space Gallery (upcoming, 2025) while the list continues to grow.
+Her photograph also appeared in CBC Arts's newsletter, Hi, Art (2025) in the purpose of promoting TOAF64, after interviewing for uOttawa's Women and Media course (2022) which later became a part of the teaching materials for their BFA program's 4000 level courses.

 Yu-Sheng’s work is conceptually rich, visually compelling, and technically accomplished.
 She is a photographer whose practice is continuously evolving, and I have no doubt that she will make significant contributions to contemporary photography.”-- Lorraine Gilbert.